 Formats and Prices

-James Patterson presents Twelve Steps to Normal, an emotionally resonant novel that shows that while some broken things can’t be put back exactly the way they were, they can be repaired and made even stronger.
-Now available in paperback.
+James Patterson presents this emotionally resonant novel that shows that while some broken things can’t be put back exactly the way they were, they can be repaired and made even stronger.

 Kira’s Twelve Steps To A Normal Life

 1. Accept Grams is gone 2.
 Learn to forgive Dad 3.
 Steal back ex-boyfriend from best friend…

 And somewhere between 1 and 12, realize that when your parent’s an alcoholic, there’s no such thing as “normal.”

 When Kira’s father enters rehab, she’s forced to leave everything behind — her home, her best friends, her boyfriend…everything she loves.
 Now her father’s sober (again) and Kira is returning home, determined to get her life back to normal…exactly as it was before she was sent away.

 Life, love, and loss come crashing together in this visceral, heartfelt story by BuzzFeed writer Farrah Penn about a girl who struggles to piece together the shards of her once-normal life before his alcoholism tore it apart.

 I USED TO THINK THE worst moment of my life happened in eighth grade when I got caught stealing the latest issue of Cosmopolitan from 7-Eleven because I didn’t have four dollars to learn all the secrets of being a great kisser.